sparameswaran/nsx-t-gen/README.md

 Register the pipeline and params against concourse.

 ## Sample setup
-Copy over the sample params as nsx-t-params.yml and then use following script to register the pipeline (after eding the concourse endpoint, target etc.)
+Copy over the sample params as nsx-t-params.yml and then use following script to register the pipeline (after editing the concourse endpoint, target etc.)

 ```
 #!/bin/bash